 In other words, an object that appears white

-is one that reflects all colors of light equally.
+is an object that reflects all colors of light equally.

 Snow also fits this criteria